Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Zero-Shot Evaluation

 \section{Zero-Shot Evaluation}

 For embedding-based retrieval, all experiments follows the same setting: all text is firstly converted to lower case; all embeddings are normalized such that cosine similarity is the metric for retrieval.
-For the GTE-1.5B/7B, E5-7B and Qwen3 models, we use the instruction ``\emph{Given an image search query, retrieve relevant image captions}'' in obtaining the query embedding for CapRetrieval.
+For the GTE-1.5B/7B, E5-7B and Qwen3 models that take a query instruction, we use the following instruction ``\emph{Given an image search query, retrieve relevant image captions}'' in obtaining the query embedding for CapRetrieval.

+Table~\ref{tab:zero-result-en} additionally provides zero-shot evaluation scores on the English version of CapRetrieval (dubbed CapRetrievalEn).
+GTE-7B achieves the best performance in both Chinese and English.